 A business entity facing the prospect of insolvency files a declaration of initiation of rehabilitation proceedings with the court.

 A rehabilitation plan and declaration (certified by a notary public) have to be submitted, affirming that all data given in connection with the initiation of rehabilitation proceedings is true.

 The declaration of initiation of rehabilitation proceedings shall also include:

 - first name and surname of the debtor, the debtor’s name or commercial name, place of residence or seat, and, if the debtor is a partnership or legal entity, the representatives of the partnership or legal entity and liquidators, if appointed, and also, in case of a partnership, first names and surnames and places of residence of the partners responsible for the partnership’s liabilities without limitation;

 - the place in which the business enterprise or other assets of the debtor are located;

 - the facts and circumstances being the legitimate grounds for the motion and evidence substantiating it.
-If the debtor is a business entity registered in the relevant register, an excerpt from that register should be attached to the motion.

 The following documents also have to be attached to the motion: